Updated: Apr 19

 Our specialist legal partners have a wealth of experience with previous successful transitions to employee ownership.
 Legal due diligence for transition to employee ownership does not have an adversarial approach and is less intensive when compared with outside investment.
 Our legal partners will conduct a legal review to identify any potential impediments or structural issues which may delay a transaction.

-Tax planning for shareholders ensures that the business structure and transaction is tax compliant qualifying for full Capital Gains relief and is pre-approved with HMRC.
+Legal and Tax planning for shareholders ensures that the business structure and transaction is tax compliant qualifying for full Capital Gains relief and is pre-approved with HMRC.

 For employees, this could involve placing shares within employee share schemes and minimising income tax liability.
 Ownership needs to feel real among employees with rewards clearly linked to performance.